The current status of Neighbourhood Plans in Bath & North East Somerset, an interactive version is avialable via Services in Your Area (top-right)

 - Stanton Drew Parish Council's Neighbourhood Planning Website

-The following Parish and Town Councils have ‘made’ neighbourhood plans and are now undertaking a review of the Made Plan.
+The following Parish and Town Councils have ‘made’ neighbourhood plans and are intending to undertake a review of the Made Plan.

 - Clutton Parish Council